Directed by: Stephen Hopkins || Produced by: Joel Silver, Lawrence Gordon, John Davis

 SUMMARY & RECOMMENDATION: Predator 2 is a sequel that tries, tries, and tries some more — and more often than not, succeeds at being a good sequel to a great movie.
 The final act is mightily impressive, leaving you to wonder how good the movie could have been if the rest of the film had been of that same caliber.
-The low-key blue lighting, intense build up, and bloody carnage inside the slaughterhouse is as white-knuckle as anything in the first movie.
 The expansions to the Predator mythology are creative, sensible, and welcome.
 Danny Glover is a fine protagonist who’s more than capable of going toe to toe with the titular baddie.

 — However… the rest of the cast leave much to be desired.
 Way too many characters are either uninteresting or comical caricatures.
-The detective work by Glover and company to uncover the identity of the Predator isn’t suspenseful given how the audience already knows what’s going on, and the anticipation of the characters catching up isn’t filmed in a way that keeps us excited.
+The detective work by Glover and company to uncover the identity of the Predator isn’t suspenseful given how the audience already knows what’s going on.

 ?
 Glover, seriously, if you are ever in any doubt, just shoot the motherfucker in the face and keep shooting until you know he’s dead.